versionpress/versionpress/docs/content/en/02-feature-focus/_index.md

 # Feature Focus #

-This section will contains details on how various aspects of VersionPress work.
-It is currently TODO.
+This section contains details on how various aspects of VersionPress work.